descatal/nus3audio-rs/README.md

             Extract nus3audio contents with their filenames to FOLDER

-        --rebuild-id <FOLDER>               Rebuild nus3audio contents with ids from a FOLDER -R, --rebuild-name <FOLDER>             Rebuild nus3audio contents with filenames from a FOLDER -r, --replace <INDEX> <NEWFILE>
+        --rebuild-id <FOLDER>               Rebuild nus3audio contents with ids from a FOLDER -R, --rebuild-name <FOLDER>
+            Rebuild nus3audio contents with filenames from a FOLDER If --new is supplied, a new nus3audio file will be created from the contents of the FOLDER, and the Id will be inferred from the index of the file -r, --replace <INDEX> <NEWFILE>
     -w, --write <write>...
 Write to FILE after performing all other operations
 ```